yuvrajsssingh/SQL/003-creating-tables.md

 # Tables

-Before we get started with SQL, let's learn how to create tables and columns.qdad
+Before we get started with SQL, let's learn how to create tables and columns.qdadvhvh

 As an example, we are going to create a `users` table with the following columns: